 What Ailments Qualify For Medical Cannabis in Montana

 Patients in Montana diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Montana Medical Marijuana law, as per Initiative 148:

-- Cancer, Glaucoma, positive status for human immunodeficiency virus or acquired immune deficiency syndrome (HIV/AIDS)when the condition or disease results in symptoms that seriously and adversely affect the patient’s health status;
+- When the condition or disease results in symptoms that seriously and adversely affect the patient’s health status;

 - objective proof of the etiology of the pain, including relevant and necessary diagnostic tests that may include but are not limited to the results of an x-ray, computerized tomography scan, or magnetic resonance imaging; or